When I was studying marketing, I was astonished by these two statistics:

 Remember the last time you visited a new city?
 Did you go to a restaurant that was recommended by someone on TripAdvisor or one that was advertised in the airport?

-We trust people more than ads, which is why it makes perfect sense to take care of your current customers first.
+We trust people more than ads and marketers, which is why it makes perfect sense to take care of your current customers first.
 When they love your product or service, they'll recommend your business to their friends or strangers on the Internet.

 This is why everyone at your company is part of the marketing team, from the people that create the product to the people that interact with the customers.
 The first priority is to make customers happy.